LLNL/RAJA/docs/sphinx/user_guide/feature/workgroup.rst

 RAJA interface for grouped loop execution. ``RAJA::WorkPool`` takes a set  of simple loops (e.g., non-nested loops) and instantiates a ``RAJA::WorkGroup``. ``RAJA::WorkGroup`` represents an executable form of those loops and when run makes a ``RAJA::WorkSite``.
 ``RAJA::WorkSite`` holds all of the resources used for a single run of the loops.
+Be aware that the RAJA workgroup constructs API is still being developed and may change in later RAJA releases.

 .. note:: * All **workgroup** constructs are in the namespace ``RAJA``.
           * The ``RAJA::WorkPool``, ``RAJA::WorkGroup``, and ``RAJA::WorkSite`` class templates